 Cai Jing and his colleagues’ responses to the rapidly changing tea market were very efficient.
-Four years after they re-designed the official establishment of the trade centers, they implemented a new official system and allowed merchants to obtain certificates from both the central and local governments and to purchase tea directly from the farmers.
-The government made its profit by taxation and the sale of the certificates.
-The Song History authors thought that the tea business was more frequent than before the reform.
-But the tea industry had been prosperous all the times.
-A more convincing interpretation of the increase of the government’s profit is that the state discovered more tea transactions than before.
-Tea transactions unknown to the government in the past were now brought to light because of the close monitoring systems.
-Therefore, the state could make more profit by “discovering” these “new” transactions.
-Responses from the central government in planned economies are usually very slow and bureaucratic, but Cai and his colleagues managed to launch reforms rapidly and efficiently.
+Four years after they re-designed the official establishment of the trade centres, they implemented a new official system and allowed merchants to obtain vouchers from the central and local governments and purchase tea directly from the farmers.
+The government made its profit from taxation and the sale of vouchers.
+The Song History authors were of the opinion that the tea trade flourished after these reforms came in.
+However, the tea industry had been prosperous all the time.
+A more convincing interpretation of the increase in government profits is that the state discovered more tea transactions than before.
+Tea transactions unknown to the government in the past were now brought to the light because of close monitoring.
+Therefore, the state could profit more by “discovering” these “new” transactions.
+Responses from the central government in planned economies are usually prolonged and bureaucratic, but Cai and his colleagues managed to launch reforms rapidly and efficiently.

-We can deduce from what the emperor and his subordinates implemented in Huizong’s reign that the financial considerations were essential to the launching of tea reforms, but were not the only cause.
-Re-situating the state at the center of the tea market, re-instating the power of the state in the industry, re-designing the official establishment, and re-distributing the powers among the local officials were among the concerns of the central government throughout the history of the Northern Song.
-Attributing these phenomena to Huizong’s personal interests ignores how Huizong and his subordinates strove to save the state from the economic abyss.
+We can deduce from what the Emperor and his subordinates implemented during Huizong’s reign that financial considerations were essential to launching tea reforms but were not the only cause.
+Re-situating the state at the centre of the tea market, re-instating the state's power in the industry, re-designing the official establishment, and re-distributing the powers among the local officials were among the concerns of the central government throughout the history of the Northern Song.
+Attributing these phenomena to Huizong’s personal interests ignores how Huizong and his subordinates strove to save the state from an economic abyss.

 Adding value to tea and product differentiation

-Much as the tea industry provided profit to the state, the government wanted even more.
-Monopoly, sales tax, other taxes from the farmers and peasants, and rent were far from adequate.
-The government officials realized that heterogenizing tea by creating diverse categories would bring a significantly higher profit.
-In this way, the tea could be sold at different categories at a higher range of prices.
-Modern economists would term these acts as “value-adding,” “advertising,” and/or “product differentiation” to the products, which include but are not limited to diversifying features of the products, adding new brand names to generic products, and assembling products in innovative ways so as to attract more customers and sell the products at higher prices.
-The Northern Song scholar-officials exercised these economic options well.
+As much as the tea industry provided revenues to the state, the government wanted even more.
+A state monopoly, sales tax, taxes and levies on farmers and peasants and rent on plantations were just the start.
+The government officials realized that varying the tea market by creating different categories of tea would bring in significantly higher profits.
+In this way, tea could be sold in different categories at higher prices.
+Modern economists would term these acts as “value-adding,” “marketing,” and “product differentiation”.
+These strategies include diversifying the features of the products, adding new brand names to generic products, and packaging products in innovative ways to attract more customers and sell the products at higher prices.
+The Northern Song scholar-officials made good use of these marketing strategies.

 Diversifying features

-In this light, the writing and the promotion of the Daguan Treatise can be seen as a cultural and economic feature added to the tea.
-We may recall that the state-owned gardens in Jian’an and the government took the initiative to promote their tea.
-Thus, the Daguan Treatise not only theorized and institutionalized tea practices, but also served as a market guidebook to promote the idealized tea cultures and industry in which the state had a great share.
-The promotion of appropriate utensils also added cultural and economic value to the tea industry.
+When considered in this context, the writing and promotion of the Daguan Treatise can be seen as an attempt to add economic value to the tea.
+We may recall that the state-owned plantations in Jian’an and the government took the initiative to promote their tea.
+Thus, the Daguan Treatise not only theorized and institutionalized tea practices but also served as a market guidebook to promote an idealized tea culture and a model for an industry in which the state had a significant interest.
+Promoting appropriate utensils also added cultural and economic value to the tea industry.

 Differentiation